Sidney Pollard: Career

-Work

 Pollard's work on economic and labour historian focussed on Anglo-American developments, which he compared with contemporary research.
-In his earlier work, he devoted himself especially to the social consequences of industrialization.
+In his earlier work, he devoted himself especially to the social consequences of industrialisation.
 Starting point was his 1959 published work on the history of the labor movement in Sheffield.
 This work was followed by studies on trade union.
 In the mid-1960s, his research started focussing on the development of modern management.

-From the 1970s, he particular focused on industrialization research.
+From the 1970s, he focused particularly on industrialisation research.
 He did not take industrial development as a nation-state process, but described it as a regional phenomenon.
-He published his first essay on regional industrialization in 1973.
+He published his first essay on regional industrialisation in 1973.
 In 1981, he published Peaceful Conquest.
-His reinterpretation of industrialization was inline with the research of Alexander Gerschenkron.
+His reinterpretation of industrialisation was inline with the research of Alexander Gerschenkron.
 In 1997, Pollard published his Marginal Europe, in which he describes the diminishing of former industrial zones since the late Middle Ages.

+In 1980, he moved to Bielefeld University in West Germany, to the new Department of Economic History.
+After his retirement in Bielefeld in 1990 he returned to Sheffield, where he was awarded an honorary doctorate in 1992.

+Personal life and death

+In 1949, Pollard married Eileen Andrews, and they had three children.
+The marriage ended in divorce.
+In 1982, he married Helen Trippett.

+Pollard died from a heart attack at the Royal Hallamshire Hospital in Sheffield on 22 November 1998, at the age of 73.